- Mary Rogelstad

 A student travel program that’s called Come with Nothing may trigger some confusion.
 Does it literally mean teens don’t pack anything for the journey?
 Well, almost.
 Students who travel with this program in Thailand are asked to only bring one small backpack with a change of clothes, toiletries, medicine, and no more than five personal items.
 They’re also given $50 to buy other needed essentials for the program.
 But that is all for a journey that’s 25 days long.

 During this time, the students are busy with service projects in remote locations.
-There are only three Rustic Pathways programs that have 60 service hours, which is the highest available.
+There are only two Rustic Pathways programs that have 60 service hours, which is the highest available.
 Come with Nothing is one of them.
-The others are Summer Camp Leadership in Costa Rica and Sun, Sand, and International Service in Fiji.
+The other is Summer Camp Leadership in Costa Rica.

 The program in Thailand may be the most remote.
 Its service projects occur in three villages in northern Thailand that take several hours to reach from the city of Chiang Mai.
 Among the villagers the students meet are those in the Karen Hill Tribe, which is Thailand’s largest ethnic minority group.